pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	watch kubectl get pods --namespace tidb -o wide

-When you see `Running`, it's time to proceed forward!
+When you see all pods `Running`, it's time to proceed forward!

 ## Connecting to TiDB